jaanga/jaanga.github.io/demo/mm/readme.md

 ### Kallax

-* Send t0 customer upon purchase
+* Send link to customer upon purchase
 * Show items in the positions as they are in the box
 * Set up so works on phone very nicely
 * Add real colors